Katrina Hanse-Himarwa

+Professional career

-Hanse-Himarwa is a teacher by profession.
-She holds a Basic Education Teacher's Diploma (BETD) obtained in 1995 and a Bachelor in Education Management Technology obtained in 1999.
-She has been working as teacher and school principal since 1987.
-After winning the Mariental Rural constituency in the 2004 local elections for the SWAPO party she was appointed governor of Hardap Region, a position she held until 2015.
+Hanse-Himarwa was born on 22 January 1967 in Hoachanas.
+She started working as a teacher in 1987 and later became head of department and principal.
+She held a Basic Education Teacher's Diploma (BETD) obtained in 1995 and a Bachelor in Education Management Technology obtained in 1999.
+She began working as teacher and school principal in 1987.

-Corruption allegations & conviction
+Political career

+After winning the Mariental Rural constituency in the 2004 local elections for the SWAPO party, she was appointed governor of Hardap Region, a position she held until 2015.
+Hanse-Himarwa was one of the eight presidential appointees to the 6th National Assembly of Namibia to the role of non-voting member of the body.
+President Hage Geingob appointed her minister of Education, Arts and Culture on 21 March 2015.

-In July 2019 Hanse-Himarwa was found guilty of corruption and lying under oath.
-Judge Christie Liebenberg at the Windhoek High Court found that she used her office for self-gratification while she served as governor of Hardap Region to remove listed names on a national housing project in order to favour one of her relatives.
-She was represented by lawyer Sisa Namandje who was not present during the delivery of the verdict.
+In July 2019, Hanse-Himarwa was found guilty of corruption and lying under oath.
+Judge Christie Liebenberg at the Windhoek High Court found that she had used her office for self-gratification while she served as governor of Hardap Region to remove listed names on a national housing project in order to favour one of her relatives.
+She was represented by a lawyer, Sisa Namandje, who was not present during the delivery of the verdict.

 A day after the verdict on 9 July 2019, Hanse-Himarwa resigned from her position as minister of education.
 Martin Andjaba succeeded her in an acting position because the next parliamentary election was only months away.
 Hanse-Himarwa was sentenced to a fine of N$50 000 on 31 July 2019 at the Windhoek High Court, becoming the third high-ranking member of the SWAPO Party since Tobie Aupindi and Marina Kandumbu to be sentenced.
 She retained her seat in parliament.

+Death

+Hanse-Himarwa died from cancer on 14 July 2024, at the age of 57.
+She received an official funeral from President Nangolo Mbumba and was buried in Mariental.